This article contains screenshots from OS2's open beta experience. For support with OS1, contact our Support team.

 Here’s how to turn off rarity for items in your collection:

-2. On the collection you'd like to edit, click the three-dot menu and select Edit collection.
+On the collection you'd like to edit, select Edit details

 You can change this setting anytime, but be aware that frequent changes could cause confusion within your community.